Joint Seat Allocation Authority 2024

 Location and Accessibility

-The temporary campus of the ICT-IOC is located in the prime area of the Bhubaneswar city.
+ICT-IOC, currently running its classes from the Extensions Centre Campus of IIT-Kharagpur located in the prime area of Bhubaneswar city.
 It is 6 km from the Bhubaneswar railway station and around 7.5 km from the Bhubaneswar Airport.

 About Bhubaneswar City